spinner

 Description: Scanner profiles represent desired scanner settings for different types of documents that you expect to be scanned.

-At least one profile must be defined and will be used when no other profiles exist, otherwise the user can make a selection.
-It is possible to pass a scanner profile during the call to csharks.cScanShow(profileNumber) with the profileNumber representing the profile you wish to have automatically selected.
+If no profiles are defined then CSCAN_PROFILES must be commented/removed from the cscanConfig_v5.2.js file and a default profile of Black and White 200 DPI will be used.
+It is possible to pass a scanner profile during the call to csharks1.acquire(profileNumber) with the profileNumber representing the profile you wish to have automatically selected.
 When passing a profile then scanning will begin without the user having to hit the scan button found on the cScanTWAIN dialog.

-Example: Profile configurations are zero based, so using the sample profiles below then we will pass a value of one to use the Color Document profile: csharks.cScanShow( 1 );
+Example: Profile configurations are zero based, so using the sample profiles below we can pass a value of '1' to use the Color Document profile: csharks1.acquire(1);

 Reference: Sample profiles